-Numerous activities, initiated during the pandemic, have again been undertaken throughout the year in order to both engage with and support employees, including:
+Numerous activities have again been undertaken throughout the year in order to both engage with and support employees, including:

-- Regular virtual seminars relating to family, mental, physical and financial wellbeing. - Initiatives to support Black History Month. - Initiatives to support International LGBT Pride Month. - Events to support International Women's Day. - The mental wellbeing tool, Unmind, which provides support to employees to boost wellbeing by focusing on areas such as sleep, relaxation, focus and energy.
+- Regular virtual seminars relating to family, mental, physical and financial wellbeing. - Initiatives to support Black History Month. - Initiatives to support International LGBT Pride Month. - Events to support International Women's Day. - The mental wellbeing tool, Unmind, which provides support to employees to boost the Company.
+It does this by setting the strategies, policies and corporate governance structures described elsewhere in these financial

-- An alumni network to connect former employees of the Group. - Agile working charter which outlines a company-wide approach to help employees work in the most appropriate and effective way through a combination of office and home working.
+- wellbeing by focusing on areas such as sleep, relaxation, focus and energy. - An alumni network to connect former employees of the Group. - Agile working charter which outlines a company-wide approach to help employees work in the most appropriate and effective way through a combination of office and home working.